james-priest/james-priest.github.io/README.md

     <dd>Worked at Microsoft as a Release Program Manager writing web-based applications to manage the release, cataloging, scanning, QA, workflow and distribution of all corporate releases to microsoft.com's Download Center - <b>This was the most creative and engaging work experience of my life.
 The gold standard to which I measure all others and one I've committed myself to return to.</b></dd>
   <dt>2000 - 2002 • Velodea • Milan, Italy</dt>
     <dd style="text-align:left"><i>- International Man of Mystery -</i></dd>
     <dd>Left Microsoft to join The Velodea Group - Became employee number seven of this dotcom startup.
 Here I experienced a new level of intensity and round-the-clock work that we justified as necessary "sweat equity".
-I traveled frequently between the Los Angeles and Milan offices and served as the head of technology and lead developer for many corporate projects, both internal and external.
+I traveled frequently between the Los Angeles and Milan offices and served as the head of technology and lead developer for many corporate projects, both internal and external.</dd>
   <dt>2002 - 2006 • devAware Technology Solutions • Los Angeles, CA</dt>
     <dd style="text-align:left"><i>- Opportunities at Home -</i></dd>
     <dd>Wanting to settle down locally, I transitioned to work as an independent freelance developer under my own company umbrella.
 This was liberating, stressful, and intensely time consuming.
 It made me realize I love coding, development, and technology - I do not love corporate administration, legalities, deficit finance, negotiating project costs or collections.
 I did learn to wear many hats though.
 I had projects with Sony, Fox Studios and Xtreme Desktops during this time.</dd>